 We have friends and family throughout Costa Rica.
 Yeison’s brother lives in Playas del Coco and the town is empty as well since it also depends heavily on tourism.
 There are still people out and about but for the most part, it’s very quiet.

 Yeison’s family in San Jose and Heredia is healthy and safe.
 Many of his family members work for the government and the ones that can, are working from home.
-But the streets of San Jose and Heredia are still going on as usual, not many people strongly practicing social distancing.
-Unfortunately some of his family members have been strongly impacted financially, especially with the schools closed.
+But the streets of San Jose and Heredia are still going on as usual, not many people strongly practicing social distancing but at least now wearing masks inside establishments.

 Jobs in Costa Rica